Carver Park Reserve

 Geocaching is a family-friendly, high-tech treasure hunt that combines respect for the environment with a sense of adventure.
 This activity involves placing or looking for a cache using global positioning system (GPS) equipment.

 36.7 miles of trails

-A well-maintained, paved trail runs along both the eastern and western sections of the park, with a connecting link in the central part of the park take you to a variety of scenic overlooks.
-Wildlife in Carver Park Reserve may be spotted along the turf trails found throughout the park.
-Wetland animals can be seen from over 1,700 feet of floating boardwalk that take you through marsh and tamarack swamps.
+A well-maintained paved trail runs along both the eastern and western sections of the park.
+A centrally located link takes you to a variety of scenic overlooks.
+Wildlife in Carver Park Reserve may be spotted along the turf trails, as well as over 1,700 feet of floating boardwalk that take you through marsh and tamarack swamps.